guhjy/2015ori-1/materials/study_02/data-protocol.md

 4. Jan copies interview from dictaphone to results stick.
 5. Jan assigns ID to interview (names file ID.dataFormat).
 6. Jan deletes interview from dictaphone.
+7. Jan deletes interview script.
-7. Jan copies ID.xls and ID.dataFormat to backup stick.
+8. Jan copies ID.xls and ID.dataFormat to backup stick [at the end of the day].

 ### Materials after all interviews are conducted